marcusjensen15/Warriors_Gym_Backend/README.md

 #### Within Postman: Make sure the dropdown to the left of the API URL is set to the appropriate 'API Verb' before hitting the 'Send' button to one of the routes below.

+#### Some of these routes are protected.
+Within Postman you may need to 'POST' to `http:localhost:3000/auth` a valid password + email, copy token within 'Headers' of response, and include the token string as 'x-auth-token' as a header in your request.

 ### Key Endpoints:

 #### GET Requests